dudung/soal/_posts/phys/2020-10-09-massless-pulley.md

 T_1 = T_2 = T,
 \end{equation}

-which will be used later.
+as the consequences, that will be used later.

 ## Newtons' 2nd law